Yale-EEB723/finalproject/code.md

 #### Most Genomes Are Highly Fragmented
-A similar divide between model organisms and all other animal is seen in the degree to which assemblies are fragmented.
+A similar divide between model organisms and all other animals is seen in the degree to which assemblies are fragmented.
 Chromosome-level assemblies are available for only the model organisms (Homo sapiens, Danio rerio, Drosophila melanogaster, Taeniopygia guttata), and thus were used here.
 All other assemblies were primary or top-level assemblies, and possessed over 1,000 scaffolds each.
 In particular, Strongylocentrotus, again, possessed over 32,000 scaffolds.
 Danio rerio possessed the fewest number of chromosomes: 8.

 ![chr.no.](readme_figs/rm.chr.no.png)

 #### Scaffolds With At Least 3 Genes Per Scaffold
 Synteny analysis requires at least 3 genes on a scaffold - two on either side of the gene of interest to serve as anchors delineating the synteny block, and the gene of interest itself.
-Are my genomes contiguous enough to satisfy this requirement?
+To what degree do my genomes satisfy this requirement?

-Excluding the model organisms, in general the proportion of scaffolds that possess at least 3 genes is less than 10%, although this is higher in Mnemiopsis leidyi and Amphimedon queenslandica (20%  and 17%, respectively).
+Excluding the model organisms, the proportion of scaffolds that possess at least 3 genes is less than 10% in most animals.
+Two exceptions are Mnemiopsis leidyi (20%) and Amphimedon queenslandica (17%).

 ![prop.contig.>3](readme_figs/rm.prop.contig.morethan3.png)